ChristianLempa/cheat-sheets/text/nb.md

 Subcommands:
   checkpoint    Create a new git commit in the current notebook and sync with
-                the remote if `nb set auto_sync` is enabled. dirty         0 (success, true) if there are uncommitted changes in the current notebook.
+                the remote if 'nb set auto_sync' is enabled. dirty         0 (success, true) if there are uncommitted changes in the current notebook.
 1 (error, false) if the notebook is clean.

 Description:
-  Run `git` commands within the current notebook directory.
+  Run 'git' commands within the current notebook directory.

 Read More:
   https://github.com/xwmx/nb#-git-sync